sqlrec/sqlrec/docs/en/docs/sql_reference.md

 | `FUNCTION 'function_name'` | Optional.
 Specify that the result table schema matches the output schema of a function |
 | `PARTITION BY table_name SIZE partition_size` | Optional.
 Partition the specified input table for concurrent execution. `table_name` must be one of the function's input tables, `partition_size` is the maximum number of rows per partition |
 | `ASYNC` | Optional.
 Execute asynchronously |

+`ASYNC` only submits background work and returns immediately; it has no synchronously consumable result, so it cannot be used in `CACHE TABLE ...
+AS CALL` or `RETURN CALL`. `PARTITION BY` splits an input cache table for concurrent calls and normally should be combined with `LIKE` to declare the merged result schema; `ASYNC` must be last.

 **Examples:**